The Bankrate promise

 A payday loan is an emergency loan with a very short term, usually only a week or two.
 Payday lenders typically market their loans as available even if you have bad credit.
 Payday lenders will give you money now with the promise that you will repay them with your next paycheck.
 These loans typically come with outrageous interest rates.

 According to the Consumer Financial Protection Bureau (CFPB), payday loan fees range from $10 to $30 for every $100 borrowed.
 That means that the typical two-week payday loan can have an APR close to 400 percent.
 That’s why these types of loans should be avoided at all costs.

 Car title loan

-A car title loan is similar to a payday loan, but instead of being unsecured, it is secured by the title to your car or other vehicle.
+A car title loan is similar to a payday loan, but instead of being unsecured, it is secured by the title to your car or another vehicle.
 Using your vehicle as collateral can help reduce the fees and interest you pay since the loan is secured.
-The downside of a car title loan is that if you don’t pay the loan, you may lose your vehicle.
-This is an incredible risk and should be avoided unless there are no other options.

 Some emergency loans are healthier for your finances than others.
 Even when you need money quickly, take a little bit of time to look at your options so you can get the funds you need without hurting your financial health in the long run.